 At GWGC we do things a little differently.
 We do not cup our coffees blindly and base them solely on what we taste in the cup.
 We first and foremost, seek out those changemakers we talked about up there.
-We believe that specialty coffee relies not only on women’s empowerment but on the investment in business relationships that in turn can help foster quality.
+We believe that specialty coffee relies not only on women’s representation but on the investment in business relationships that in turn can help foster quality.

 Why?
 We believe you can’t judge a coffee entirely on what’s in the cup.
 We want the whole picture of a coffee when we’re tasting it, including the story of the woman who worked her ass off to get the coffee on our table.
 We think the term quality should encompass the entire coffee, not just what you taste in the cup.

 Of course we want to drink awesome coffee, and we want you to as well.
 What we want to avoid however, is cherry picking the top lots from producers year after year.
 We want to make an actual impact, we want to see specialty coffee survive for future generations.
 One way we can work towards this goal is by purchasing as much coffee as we can from each producer.
 Farmers make the majority of their income through larger lots of coffee rather than the few micro lots that are expensive and time consuming to produce.
 This doesn’t mean we don’t enjoy the odd experimental coffee, but when we do we try to buy from our current business partners.